Nikhil-Vzo/UG-Skill/README.md

-put sentry and bull mcq
+put sentry and bull mq